lessoon/cursor-project-master/README.md

 Our development workflow consists of two main phases:

 **Phase 1: Design & Documentation (with AI assistance)**
-We begin with an idea and interact with an AI (like Claude or GPT-4) to produce all planning documents.
+We begin with an idea and interact with an AI (like Claude or ChatGPT) to produce all planning documents.
 This involves:
 - Drafting the **PRD** to define the product in natural language (problem, users, features, etc.).
 - Drafting the **Technical Spec** to outline how we’ll build it (architecture, data models, technical decisions).
 - Laying out **UX Flows** for key user interactions.